frost373/w2j-cli/README.md

 # W2J-CLI

-JavaWeb Command-line Framework, help you easily build a command line javaWeb System.
+JavaWeb Command-line Framework, help you easily build a command line JavaWeb System.
+It can be easily combined with any Java framework , and no other dependency.Even you don't need create a HTML page.

 ## Why need it
 - Some functions are provided to professional and do not want to invest in developing front-end.